navinrio/the-noobs-guide-to-nsxt-pks/README.md

 Everything should be in place to proceed with his direction, with a few adjustments:

 * Remember that his 3251 VLAN is really our primary 192.168.1.0 home network, and we don't really need both 3250 and 3251 (though it is likely a good practice).
+* Remember to map all of his 172.30.51.0/24 addresses to what we implement as 192.168.1.0/24.
+And that we don't use 172.30.50.0/24 at all.
-* His pfSense router is really just our primary home gateway to the internet and the __VLAN 3251__ isn't actually needed in our configuration, we use __192.168.1.8__ on the main network as our __uplink-1__ uplink port associated with our __T0__ router:
+* His pfSense router is really just our primary home gateway to the internet and the both VLANs aren't actually needed in our configuration, we use __192.168.1.8__ on the main network as our __uplink-1__ uplink port associated with our __T0__ router:

 ![T0-uplink-1](/content/images/2018/04/T0-uplink-1.png)

-> And this eliminates the need for the __VLAN 3251__.
-However we do need to setup the static routes on our router to enable access to two k8s networks he uses - __10.10.0.0/24__ (the T1 k8s management router) and __10.20.0.0/24__ (the IP Pool assigned for pks loadbalancers).
+> Although this eliminates the need for the __VLAN 3250__ we do need to setup the static routes on our router to enable access to two k8s networks he uses - __10.10.0.0/24__ (the T1 k8s management router) and __10.20.0.0/24__ (the IP Pool assigned for pks loadbalancers).

 At the end of the article there are some useful tips about validating the NSX-T setup.

 SSH into the __vesxi__ hosts one by one and ensure the following: